What are Individual and Joint Leases?

 What are the Pros and Cons of Joint Leasing?

 Joint leasing provides landlords stability and security throughout the management process.
 Once the lease is signed, it is up to the tenants to stick to the rental terms until the end of the lease period.
 Even if one or more tenants leave, it is the responsibility of the remaining tenants to find a replacement or cover the additional rental costs.
 If one or more tenants cannot pay their rent in a given month, you are still entitled to your payment in full.

-Your experience remains hassle-free.
+Joint leases also ensure that your experience remains hassle-free.
 Usually, you only receive a single rental payment every month instead of getting bombarded by multiple payments.
-This could vary depending on the clause to which you agreed.
-(Ideally, a single payment is your best bet.)
+This could vary depending on the clause to which you agreed (ideally, a single payment is your best bet).

 Which Lease Type is Right for You?

 As you likely noted, there are not many cons to a joint lease.
 A joint lease will nearly always serve you well.
 The only real question is whether an individual lease provides more flexibility in the rental process.

 In student housing, for example, it’s common for tenants to fall in and out of love, study abroad, attend internships, have fights with one another, and present you, the landlord, with headaches.
 Because of this, the flexibility that individual leases afford can be well worth their additional risk.
 What’s more, parents often fund the property rental.
 Requiring that a parent co-sign the lease can provide a great deal more assurance than collecting from a bunch of 19-year-olds on a joint agreement.